 You must charge and collect PST on monthly bills you issue as of October 1, 2026.
 When you issue a bill on October 15, 2026, for November 2026 services, you must charge and collect PST.

-You provide accounting services to a client in September 2026.
-You bill for the services on October 1, 2026.
+You provide accounting services to a client in September 2026, but you do not bill for the services until October 1, 2026.
 You must charge and collect PST on the sale.
 When consideration for accounting services is paid or becomes due on or after October 1, 2026, you must charge and collect PST, regardless of when you provided the services.

 Subscribe to receive email notifications when we update our website.